nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 As the result, transient stores in s3 might have accumulated lots of data and the current transient GC implementation might not be able to clean them efficiently.
 In this case, it is recommended to purge manually all objects older than 3 days on transient stores before applying this hotfix.

-This can be done using scripts or by creating an Object Lifecycle Management rule with a correct prefix .
+This can be done using scripts or by creating an Object Lifecycle Management rule with a correct prefix `/transient_*/`.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-30851](https://jira.nuxeo.com/browse/NXP-30851)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30851](https://jira.nuxeo.com/browse/NXP-30851)

 ### Allow Automation Contributions to be Disabled